Bedrock-OSS/bedrock-wiki/docs/commands/scoreboard-timers.md

 - **Command 3:** we will use the ` %= ` modulo operation to check if our event score is divisible by it's corresponding interval.
 A number is said to be divisible when the remainder is 0.
     - Chat Message: `1200/144000` Q=0, R=1200, *hence interval not reached.*
     - Lag Clear: `1200/12000` Q=0, R=1200, *hence interval not reached.*
-    - Speed Effect: `1200/600` Q=2, R=0, *hence interval has reached and event commands can be executed.
+    - Speed Effect: `1200/600` Q=2, R=0, *hence interval has reached and event commands can be executed.*
 Here we can note that the first 2 events are yet to happen but the 3rd event is happening for the second time.
 :::tip
 In Minecraft; scoreboard division is only calculated up to whole numbers and decimal values are ignored.
 ![longDivision](/assets/images/commands/longDivision.png)
 :::

 - **Command 4:** the remainder value obtained from the calculation is applied to the corresponding event FakePlayer name.
-Based on this knowledge we run this command if it's score is 0.
+Based on this knowledge we can run our command if it's score is equal to 0.

 The rest of the commands are identical in structure and only the event labels and interval values are changed.